One minute, Instagram is giving you all you ever dreamed of in terms of followers, clicks and engagement.

 For example, fashion bloggers like myself who are trying to target other members of the community might use #fbloggers #fbloggersuk #fashionblogging and all those lovely variations.

-And always remember that Instagram has a hashtag cap of 30, so be sure to utilise this amount so you can reach the maximum number of users.
+And always remember that Instagram has a hashtag cap of 30, so be sure to utilise this amount so you can maximise your reach.

 5. Utilise Geotags